 |Division Leader: Structures and Geotechnics||Dr. Leonardo Massone|

 |Division Leader: Water Resources and Environment||Dr. Aldo Tamburrino|

 |Division Leader: Transportation Engineering||Dr. Cristián Cortés|

-The department heads the Bachelor of Science in Engineering, with specialization in Civil Engineering.
-The latter, with three specializations, further deepens the topics associated within each area of study.
+The department offers the Bachelor of Science in Engineering, with specialization in Civil Engineering.
 In addition, Master and PhD/Doctorate level degrees are also offered.

-The Study Plan of the program comprises a bachelor degree and a specialized training stage.
-This last feature is organized around three majors that define the main areas of specialization that the department offers:
+The Study Plan of the program comprises a bachelor degree and a professional licensure stage.
+The latter is organized around three majors that define the main areas of specialization that the department offers:

 In the postgraduate area, the DIC offers the following programs:

 In addition, the DIC has three teaching laboratories: Solids, Fluid Dynamics, and Experimental Structures.

 The Civil Engineering department´s research activity emerges from a search for solutions to problems in engineering that are relevant to the country.
 But it is also oriented towards solving practical issues: the development of new understanding and knowledge.
 In the field of applied research, the department has a long trajectory of solid contributions to the development of national engineering in all of its unfolding thematic areas such as: seismic and structural engineering, geotechnics, construction, hydrology and hydraulics, sanitation and environmental engineering, transportation engineering.